demqa/QuadraticEquation/README.md

 # QuadraticEquation
 ## Usage
-Program waits three coefficients of quadratic equation - a,b,c. it gives solutions in real numbers accurate to four digits.
+Program waits some number.
+If 1 it would activate TestSystem, if not => Program waits three coefficients of quadratic equation - a,b,c. it gives solutions in real numbers accurate to four digits.
 ## Installation
 ### Linux